 If you’ve been popping pickup advice like it’s candy, then you have been at the receiving end of, “Just do it, man!
 Come on, who cares how it affects her?!
 You’ve got to get your needs met!”

-Oh my god, as painful as it is for you to read that, it was much more painful for me to write.
+Oh my goodness, as painful as it is for you to read that, it was much more painful for me to write.

 Not good at all.

-REALLY GLAD we actually give a shit about people over here at IA: men and women alike.
+REALLY GLAD we actually care about people over here at IA: men and women alike.

 The problem with the, “Just do it at everyone’s expense!” advice is not just that it’s incredibly disrespectful to women; it’s also disrespectful to men.